 (Interested in viewing the full NewsChannel 13 report out of New York?
 Feel free to click here to visit the newsgroup’s official website.)

 Are you a man aged between 18 and 30 who is looking for help to overcome an opioid addiction, or an addiction to another drug or alcohol?
-Blueprints for Recovery in Northern Arizona is here to help you find a safe, quiet space in which you can start down the road to recovery.
+The PAC Program in Northern Arizona is here to help you find a safe, quiet space in which you can start down the road to recovery.
 We use a variety of patient-focused holistic treatments and groundbreaking therapy options, like art therapy and anger management sessions.
 If you believe this sounds like the right path for you, we would love to hear from you to explain more about what we do and how it can benefit you.